Susan B. Anthony Day

 Commemorative holiday in the U.S.

-Susan B. Anthony Day is a commemorative holiday to celebrate the birth of Susan B. Anthony and women's suffrage in the United States.
-The holiday is February 15—Anthony's birthday.
+Susan B. Anthony Day is a observed day (only a holiday in Florida) to celebrate the birth of Susan B. Anthony and women's suffrage in the United States.
+The day is February 15—Anthony's birthday.

 History

 In 1976, the state of Wisconsin became the first state to officially enact Susan B. Anthony Day as an established state holiday.
 This holiday is not celebrated at a national level.
 In 1985, The Seattle Times reported on a campaign to establish the holiday as one celebrated nationally.
 (Other holidays that are not commemorated on an official federal level in the U.S. but widely observed are St. Patrick's Day and Arbor Day.)
 Today, several other states, including California, New York, and West Virginia, recognize the holiday.

 On February 11, 2011, Representative Carolyn Maloney of New York introduced the "Susan B. Anthony Birthday Act" (H.R. #655) to the 112th Congress to honor the birthday as a U.S. national holiday on the third Monday of February.
 The bill was not enacted and thus died at the end of the 112th Congress.